The Critical Role of Primary Care Providers in

 A doctor sitting with their patient

-Module 3: Communication Skills to Foster Patient Engagement in Cancer Treatment
+Module 3: Effective Communication Skills to Foster Patient Engagement in Cancer Treatment

 clock icon 15 Minutes

-In this module, you will learn an evidence-based communication approach to prepare patients for the cancer treatment referral and apply this approach to patient scenarios.
+In this module, you will review an evidence-based communication approach to prepare patients for the cancer treatment referral and apply this approach to patient cases.

 Go to Module 3